Navigation auf uzh.ch

 Understanding these biological mechanisms is a prerequisite for an eventual use of rewiring to cure intellectual disabilities.
 Towards this goal, this project aims to investigate the capacity of wiring in a specific group of adult hippocampal neurons, the dentate granule cells, which are critically involved in certain forms of learning and memory.
 We published our discovery that a subpopulation of dentate granule cells in adult mice atypically project to the contralateral hippocampus (Egger at al., 2023).
 We also found that the number and contralateral axon length of commissural granule cells significantly increased in an experimental model of temporal lobe epilepsy, also highlighting the potential relevance of our findings to understanding seizure mechanisms.

-Outcomes of this project will generate basic knowledge for circuit rewiring and might facilitate the development of therapeutic strategies for intellectual disabilities associated with circuit deficiencies.
+Outcomes of this project generate basic knowledge for circuit rewiring and might facilitate the development of therapeutic strategies for intellectual disorders associated with circuit deficiencies.

 Principal Investigators: Csaba Földy, Sebastian Jessberger, Fritjof Helmchen